ines/course-starter-python/docs/index.md

 found 572 vulnerabilities (4 low, 4 moderate, 564 high)
 ```

-and finally to build the site on your local:
+and finally, to build the site on your local:

 ```
 npm run dev